 To get the 10.11 SDK, first download Xcode 7.3.1 from the More Downloads for Apple Developers page.
 Once downloaded, mount the .dmg file.
 Then in the Terminal run the following:

 2. Install supplementary build tools

-Homebrew is "the missing package manager for OS X." It provides a simple command-line interface to install packages, typically by compiling them from source.
+Homebrew is "the missing package manager for macOS."
+It provides a simple command-line interface to install packages, typically by compiling them from source.